hagerpa/hagerpa.github.io/index.md

-PhD student under supervision of Peter Friz in a Math+ Project at TU Berlin.
+PhD student under the supervision of [Peter Friz](http://page.math.tu-berlin.de/~friz/) in a Math+ Project at TU Berlin.

 # Research interest
 - Signatures and their applications in stochastic optimization and machine learning